Maxim-Doronin/npu_compiler/src/vpux_compiler/docs/guides/project_structure.md

 ![NPU compilation pipeline](images/compilation_flow.png)

 Regardless of the device version, the compilation flow has the same appearance at the dialect level.
-These dialects represent different levels of detail.
+These dialects represent different levels of de tail.
 The IR is lowered from high level abstractions to more detailed representation step-by-step during compilation.
-The compilation pipeline consists of the "atomic“ passes.
-Each pass in compilation pipeline must represent one single transformation to reach one specific goal (either IR adaptation or IR optimization).
+The compilation pipeline consis ts of the "atomic“ passes.
+Each pass in compilation pipeline must represent one single transformation to reach one specific goal (either IR adaptatio n or IR optimization).

 It is also necessary to describe the dependence of dialects from an architectural point of view: